markasoftware/i405-tunnel/docs/real-time-tuning.md

 Since it's unlikely you'll have hardware support for `SO_TXTIME` on both sides of the I405 connection, and the software implementation is probably worse than `--poll-mode spinny`, I405 does not support `SO_TXTIME`.
+I would still like to add support in the future, though!
 A possible future direction is to write an eBPF program or kernel module that implements `SO_TXTIME` using a non-preemptible spin loop instead of `hrtimer`; then we could really beat the userspace spin loop!